Pierre-Mansuy/OlfacTrack/README.md

 3. Open the `olfactrack.ipynb` notebook

+### Video Preparation

+For optimal tracking performance, videos should be prepared as follows:

+Cropping: Videos should be cropped to focus only on the Y-tube area (recommended)
+Resolution: 720p resolution is often sufficient
+Frame Rate: 10 fps is adequate and helps reduce file size and processing time
+Compression: Reducing video quality/bitrate can significantly decrease processing time without affecting tracking accuracy

+See example files in the repository for reference.
+Preprocessing your videos according to these specifications will improve tracking efficiency and reduce computational requirements.

 ## Usage

 The tracking pipeline is implemented as a Jupyter Notebook with five sequential stages: